-This week of Matzot, beginning with Passover, fulfills this picture of cleansing, through the complete work of Messiah and therefore, sets us apart as being cleansed from sin, as pictured by leprosy, and ready to serve as a true set-apart and royal priesthood that boldly proclaims the Kingdom Reign of Elohim!
+This week of Matzot, beginning with Passover, fulfills this picture of cleansing, through the complete work of Messiah and therefore, sets us apart as being cleansed from sin, as pictured by leprosy, and are now ready to serve as a true set-apart and royal priesthood that boldly proclaims the Kingdom Reign of Elohim!.

 Today we celebrate the joy of serving our Master, who has, by His Sweet Word, caused the bitter to be made sweet!

 As we celebrate together, in His presence, take time to consider what things, if any, has His sweet Word caused to become bitter in your stomach…!
 And in doing so, recognise that it is through His redeeming work that the bitter has been made sweet, giving us all we need to serve Him, in complete set-apartness and joy, armed in His Torah and ready to proclaim His Truth!.